Skip to main content

 The government said the proposed Reception Baseline Assessment (RBA) would be developed in conjunction with the teaching profession, and would be 'teacher-mediated', meaning it would be administered by a teacher or teaching assistant.

-The RBA will be interactive and practical, and the DfE suggests that "in most cases pupils should not be aware that they are being assessed".
-Children will be asked to answer questions verbally or by pointing at or moving objects.
-If children need a break during the assessment, the teacher will be able to pause at any time.
+The RBA is interactive and practical, and the DfE suggests that "in most cases pupils should not be aware that they are being assessed".
+Children are asked to answer questions verbally or by pointing at or moving objects.
+If children need a break during the assessment, the teacher can pause at any time.

 For more information about the Reception Baseline Assessment, read the Department for Education's parent leaflet.

-How will Reception assessments work?
+How does the Reception assessment work?

 The Department for Education says that by giving each child a Baseline Assessment when they first start primary school, schools will not only have a clearer idea of how much progress their pupils are making, but should also be able to identify which children are likely to need extra help.

-Assessment results will not be used for the school's purposes in measuring progress.
+Assessment results are not be used for the school's purposes in measuring progress.
 Children's school reports will not include scores, and schools will continue to use the Early Years Foundation Stage Profile as a teacher-observed, complete assessment of each individual child's development and progress in Reception.

 Children of just four and five already have to contend with the anxiety of starting school and are often daunted by unfamiliar tasks at this age.